utdata/icj-project-template/README.md

 [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) allows you to break your HTML into templates for the main structure of your site so you don't have to repeat that code for each page on your site.

+Templates work off several basic concepts:

+* Template inheritance using _extends_.
+* _blocks_ which serve as variables or replaceable code.
+* _include_ which pulls in code from other files.

-Templates work off two basic concepts: inheritance using _extend_, and _blocks_ which serve as variables or replaceable code.
-You can _extend_ or "use" a layout and all it's code, but swap out predefined _blocks_ specific to your new page.
+With these tools, you can build a site framework once as a Layout, and then _extend_ or "use" that layout and all it's code, but swap out predefined _blocks_ specific to your new page.

 #### Layouts